codehsbooks/apjava/Methods/string-processing.md

 }
 ```

 In our run method, we get a String from the user.
 We then check to see if it is a palindrome by calling the `isPalindrome` method.
-Since we have the psuedocode already written for this method, we just need to convert it into actual code.
+Since we have the pseudocode already written for this method, we just need to convert it into actual code.
 Once we have that method finished, we can do the same for the `reverse` method.

 Let's test it with a palindrome!: